Solving clustered low-rank semidefinite programs arising from polynomial optimization

-Recall from Section \ref{sec:MPMP} that the optimization problem is parametrized by the dimension $n$, the radii of the spheres $r_1$ and $r_2$, and the degree $d$ of the polynomials used.
-For any $s \in \R_{>0}$, we can use the scaled spheres with radii $sr$ and $s$ to obtain the same density as the spheres with radii $r$ and $1$.
-We observed that using the scaled radii can lead to better numerical conditioning of the problem and to better bounds.
+Since the binary sphere packing density only depends on the ratio $r = R_1/R_2$ of the radii of the spheres, we may scale both radii by a constant factor $s > 0$ for the calculations.
+We observed that using scaled radii instead of $(r,1)$ can lead to better numerical conditioning of the problem and to better bounds.
 The difference can be especially large for small $r$, and decreases when increasing $r$.
-For example, in dimension $2$ with radii (1/10,1) the bound for degree $d=31$ is $1.155$ without scaling, and $0.9697$ with scaling $s=1.35$.
+For example, in dimension 2 with radii $(1/10, 1)$, the bound for degree $d = 31$ is $1.155$ without scaling and $0.9697$ with scaling factor $s = 1.35$.

-In dimensions $8$ and $24$, we could compute the bound for $r \geq 0.15$ respectively $r \geq 0.3$, see Figures~\ref{fig:bin_sphere_packing_n=8} and \ref{fig:bin_sphere_packing_n=24}.
-This required degrees 71; for low $r$ we computed the bounds with degree $d=91$ to make sure that increasing the degree would not change the plot visibly.
+In dimensions $8$ and $24$, we could compute the bound for $r \geq 0.15$ respectively $r \geq 0.3$, see Figures \ref{fig:bin_sphere_packing_n=8} and \ref{fig:bin_sphere_packing_n=24}.
+This required degrees 71; for small $r$ we computed the bounds with degree $d=91$ to make sure that increasing the degree would not change the plot visibly.
 We scaled the radii with $s=19/10$.
 In Figure \ref{fig:bin_sphere_packing_n=24}, we added a dotted line indicating the optimal sphere packing density $\Delta_{24} = \pi^{12}/12!$ \cite{cohn_sphere_2017}, and a dashed line indicating the optimal limiting density.
 In dimensions $2$ and $8$ we omitted these lines since the curve of the bound is less clear in those dimensions; in dimension 2 the bound is still convex, and in dimension $8$ it is unclear how fast the bound flattens.